abridged/collabland-dev/help-docs/FAQ/contact-team.md

 ## Support

-You have several options for how to contact the team.
+You have several options for contacting the team.
 You can:

 - [Submit a ticket](https://collabland.freshdesk.com/support/tickets/new) through Freshdesk